 Wingstop calls the Louisiana Rub a “crispy dry rub with some Deep South Cajun love”.
 You’ll call it your go-to seasoning for wing night!
 This medium-heat spice mix is super easy to prepare and will load up your wings with a ton of flavor.
 Pair it with a creamy Wingstop Ranch dipping sauce and it’s a party hit!

 It’s a garlicky dry rub that embodies the flavors of Louisiana cooking, and making it at home means you can tailor it to your own preference.
 Turn up the heat or turn up the sweet.
-The ingredients are easy to find and combined are sure to be a hit on any game day or easy dinner evening.
+The ingredients are easy to find and combined are sure to be a hit on any game day or easy evening dinner.

 The Louisiana Rub is Wingstop’s take on Southern flavors.
 It’s a little milder than their Cajun rub, for anyone who wants a similar taste with less heat.
 It has several different spices each bringing their unique flavors into the wings, for a little taste of Louisiana that you can get in any state.